Book A Demo

 9. International Data Transfers

-As a global organisation operating from Israel, the UK and the United States, personal data may be transferred internationally.
+As a global organisation operating from Israel, the United Kingdom, and the United States, personal data may be transferred internationally.

-Safeguards may include Standard Contractual Clauses, UK International Data Transfer Addendum, adequacy decisions, and technical and organisational protections.
-Where required under applicable data protection law, Corsight implements appropriate transfer safeguards, including the European Commission’s Standard Contractual Clauses (SCCs) and, where applicable, the UK International Data Transfer Addendum.
+Safeguards may include Standard Contractual Clauses, the UK International Data Transfer Addendum, adequacy decisions, and appropriate technical and organisational protections.
+Where required under applicable data protection law, Corsight implements appropriate transfer safeguards, including the European Commission’s Standard Contractual Clauses and, where applicable, the UK International Data Transfer Addendum.

 10. Data Security